Congo Basin Development Initiative

 PAFC Congo Basin

 Working under the common name PAFC (Pan-African Forest Certification), our three members in the region, PAFC Cameroon, PAFC Congo (Republic of Congo) and PAFC Gabon, joined forces to develop a regional certification system called PAFC Congo Basin.
+The regional system achieved PEFC endorsement in December 2021.

 The collaboration allows the three organizations to pool their financial and human resources while sharing their knowledge.
 The management of the system will be centralized and administered by a single regional coordinator, increasing the efficiency of the system’s implementation and facilitating external communication.

-PAFC Congo Basin system development is led by ATIBT and supported by Olam and the PAFC members.
+PAFC Congo Basin system development was led by ATIBT and supported by Olam and the PAFC members.
 The project is funded by PPECF (Programme de Promotion de l’Exploitation Certifiée des Forêts), a joint programme of KFW Development Bank and COMIFAC.

-The project has enabled the development of a regional certification system by local stakeholders, taking into consideration their needs and its application on the field, while meeting PEFC’s international requirements.
+The project enabled the development of a regional certification system by local stakeholders, taking into consideration their needs and its application on the field, while meeting PEFC’s international requirements.
 PAFC’s visibility is expected to increase significantly in Central Africa, as is the supply of certified wood.

 PAFC Gabon achieved PEFC endorsement of its national system in 2009, becoming our first endorsed system in Africa.